For

 Tchaikovsky: Violin Concerto with

-Michèle Auclair (reissue on Masterseal MSLP 5004)
+Michèle Auclair (reissued on Masterseal MSLP

 R-199-25